sparkflows/sparkflows-docs/docs/aws/user-guide/SAP-migration.rst

 Data extraction patterns for SAP applications

 - Database-level extraction
-  - Database-level extraction, as the name suggests, taps in to SAP data at database level.
+  - Database-level extraction taps in to SAP data at database level.
   - Use Python Support for SAP HANA client libraries or Java Database Connectivity (JDBC) drivers in AWS Glue and AWS Lambda.

 - Application-level extraction